Artist: Elisabeth Welsh

 Doop [used in Doop; n°1 UK]

 Like Jelly Roll Morton, James P. Johnson was a major link between ragtime and jazz.
 While Morton represented the New Orleans link, Johnson stood for New York.
 Exponent of the stride style and brought up in Harlem where in 1913 he became piano player in the Jungle Casino, a dance joint for sailors.
-That day the place was packed with guys from Charleston, South Carolina.
+That day the place was packed with sailors from Charleston, South Carolina.
 Fascinated by their black- and proudness, Johnson caught their hi-steppin' in an unresistable dance step and tune.
 The namegiving was obvious.
 The dance itself, knee bending and all, predates 1905, for that's the year lyricist Noble Sissle heard about it in Savannah, Georgia.

-If you noticed blunt omissions, mis-interpretations or even out-and-out errors, please let us know by contacting us:
+If you noticed blunt omissions, mis-interpretations or even out-and-out errors,

 Arnold Rypens